it-at-m/lhm_actions/docs/deployment.md

 # Deployment

-The bottom part from the architecture-overview is expliant in the following.

 At the end of a sprint a developer builds a release in the source code project.
 It needs to be done for each folder frontend/backend/eai separately.
 Then the devops engineer needs to update the chart-version and app-version of the helm chart in the Chart.yaml.